 The no entry road into the trails area starts at Bangu windmill.
 We often see elephants and buffalo on the first part and giraffe and zebra a bit further in.
 The drive to the trails camp goes through four streams, which are mostly dry.
 They only flow after a nice downpour.
 Then after the last stream, it is only a few kilometres before the road makes a sharp turn to the right.
 You then go uphill until at the top of the hill the trails camp gate appears; guarded by an old elephant skull, a lion skull on the gate and a crocodile skull on the fence.

 The camp has a man high fence around it.
 Steven says that the fence is more to keep the tourists in than the animals out.
 Although I personally would not even think about going for a wander outside the camp in the middle of the night!
 The camp itself was built in 1979 as the second wilderness trail that opened.
 It is old, very rustic, but has tons of charm.
 And the best for me is: it is right on the bank of the Olifants river.
-The views are stunning, the sound of the water calming and the hippos calling really add to the feeling of being in Africa….
+The views are stunning, the sound of the water calming and the sound of hippos calling really add to the feeling of being in Africa….

 In camp, there are four A-frame huts with two single beds.
 There is a lapa, a kitchen and then there are also two flush toilets and two showers.
 There is no electricity or cell phone reception, which is sometimes disappointing to people, but we feel it adds to the wilderness experience.